GabrielCostanzo/selenium-proxy-rotator/README.md

 Future iterations of the application intend on implementing additional functions to target other public ips and to allow user provided ips.

-The population process is run everytime the existing set of active proxy servers is empty.
+The population process is run everytime the existing set of alive proxy servers is empty.
-Future optimizations intend to implement a threshold value to attempt to provide new proxies when active servers exist but may have poor preformance.
+Future optimizations intend to implement a threshold value to attempt to provide new proxies when alive servers exist but may have poor preformance.

 ## Primary Components of the proxy manager